NYC Labor Day Weekend Trips: 8 Car-Free Family Getaways Near New York City

 This funky and walkable town is about two and a half hours from Manhattan via the Adirondacks Trailways bus, which drops you at the Village Green in the center of town.
 A thriving artists colony, Woodstock boasts tons of galleries, live stage shows and movie theaters along with fantastic restaurants and lots of nature.
 While you can do it in a day, Woodstock makes a great weekend getaway since there are a bunch of charming inns and bed-and-breakfasts, many right on the main street.

 Mystic – Mystic, Connecticut

 Another favorite destination for my family is Mystic, Connecticut, which is just under three hours from midtown Manhattan.
-While you can get there via Amtrak or Peter Pan Bus Lines, the town isn’t entirely walkable if you want to stray from the small downtown area.
+While you can get there via Amtrak, the town isn’t entirely walkable if you want to stray from the small downtown area.
 You may end up needing to take a cab to some of the more popular attractions like the wonderful Mystic Aquarium.

 Philadelphia – Pennsylvania

 The City of Brotherly Love makes for a fabulous day or weekend trip.
 Just two hours from midtown Manhattan, Philly is accessible via many carriers including Bolt, Megabus, Amtrak and Greyhound.
 Kids will love the Franklin Institute an amazing hands-on science center, the Philadelphia Zoo, Independence Hall and the Liberty Bell, the Please Touch Museum or the nostalgic Franklin Fountain ice cream shop.
 Bonus: Most of these attractions are within walking distance of each other.